cortexproject/cortex/docs/configuration/config-file-reference.md

   # while fetching blocks.
 The idea of ignore-deletion-marks-delay is to ignore
   # blocks that are marked for deletion with some delay.
 This ensures store can
   # still serve blocks that are meant to be deleted but do not have a
-  # replacement yet.Default is 6h, half of the default value for
+  # replacement yet.
+Default is 6h, half of the default value for
   # -compactor.deletion-delay.
   # CLI flag: -experimental.tsdb.bucket-store.ignore-deletion-marks-delay
   [ignore_deletion_mark_delay: <duration> | default = 6h]